 The kitchen garbage disposal has become one of the most favored appliances of today.
 It helps keep your kitchen smelling fresh by eliminating or reducing the amount of food filling up the garbage can.
 It also makes the chore of cleaning up after meals quick and simple.
-To keep your disposal running smoothly, Sacramento plumbers recommend paying attention to what you do while using the disposal, things to avoid, and cleaning the disposal.
+To keep your disposal running smoothly, plumbers recommend paying attention to what you do while using the disposal, things to avoid, and cleaning the disposal.

 When you use your disposal, always use cold water.
 Hot water can liquefy fat and grease.
 This allows the grease to adhere to the blades and build up sludge.

 Use plenty of water while you are running the disposal.
 After the food is chopped up, let the water continue to run for 10 to 20 seconds so all food particles will be washed out of the appliance and flushed down the drain.

 Don’t stuff the appliance full and then turn on the blades.
 This can make your blades jam.
 Instead, put the peelings or food into the disposal a bit at a time and allow the blades to grind away before adding more.